What's the UK's adaptation plan?

 Every 5 years, the government is required to produce a National Adaptation Programme, setting out how it aims to protect against existing and predicted climate impacts.
 It published its most recent plan in July 2023, but we think it’s seriously inadequate, so we took the government to court.

 Alongside our co-claimants Kevin Jordan and Doug Paulley, we presented our case to the High Court via a judicial review on 23-24 July 2024.
-We argued that the plan is unlawful under the Climate Change Act 2008, while Mr Jordan and Mr Paulley allege that it breaches their human rights to life, home, possessions and freedom from discrimination.
+We argued that the plan is unlawful under the Climate Change Act 2008, while Mr Jordan and Mr Paulley alleged that it breaches their human rights to life, home, possessions and freedom from discrimination.

 My home and others like it don’t fall under the government’s narrow definition of a ‘standard property’ deemed worthy of saving...
 Our village and coastal community has been met with almost no meaningful support.